 Request > Building resilient coastal communities through Nature-Based Solutions (NBS) and Empowerment Tools .

-How community empowerment tools and Nature-Based Solutions (NBS) can contribute to addressing coastal challenges and building resilient communities?
+How can community Empowerment Tools (ET) and Nature-Based Solutions (NBS) contribute to addressing coastal challenges and building resilient communities?

 Summary